-Today on this article about user account management i will try to explain how Red Hat manage the users and groups creation and management.
+Today in this article about account management I will try to explain how Red Hat manages the users and group creation and management.

-For instance on Linux everything is represented by a file, all files are associated with a user.
-All users belong to a group with the same name as the username of the user, one user can be on many groups.
+For instance, on Linux everything is represented by a file, all files are associated with a user.
+All users belong to a group with the same name as the username of the user, one user can be in many groups.

-We have three different ways to create users by manual editing system files and using command line tools like useradd the last way is from GUI.
+We have three different ways to create users by manually editing system files and using command line tools like useradd the last way is from GUI.

-Users home directory are located at /home/username and are created automatically based on a skeleton located at /etc/skel .
+Users home directories are located at /home/username and are created automatically based on a skeleton located at /etc/skel .

 RHCSA Exams Topics